IBM-EPBL/IBM-Project-3566-1658580454/README.md

 • Created individual file for all team members in Assignment folder and moved each assignments to their respective folder. <br> <br>

-• All commit done by leader to clean the repository
+• All commit done by leader to clean the repository<br>
+<h2>UPDATE by Team Leaader (10/11/22) </h2><br>
+• Sprint 1,2,3 are updated and requested update.<br>
+• JIRA file updated<br>
+• A compiled pdf file of all visualization with changes in data was uploaded in Data Visualization.<br>